FC Barcelona Handbol: Valero Rivera era (1983–2004)

 Things changed radically with the arrival of one of the best coaches in handball history, Valero Rivera.
-With him, the team became virtually unbeatable in Spain and in Europe, winning a record of 62 trophies under his rule, including 5 consecutive European Cups.
+With him, the team became virtually unbeatable in Spain and in Europe, winning a record of 70 trophies under his rule, including 5 consecutive, 6 in total, European Cups.

-Post Valero Rivera era (2003–present)
+Post Valero Rivera era (2004–February 2009)

+This period, dominated by rival Ciudad Real, was difficult for Barça, but the Catalans still managed to win the Liga once, and also a Champions League title in 2005 after 2 very close final matches against Ciudad Real.